Wednesday 30th July

 “If I'd even thought it would possibly have a chance of working, I'd have done it years ago!” she says.

 Read more about complementary and alternative medicine along with topics on keeping healthy in our a healthier you section.
-You can also find out about the complementary therapies, including acupuncture, that are covered by our cash plans for those aged 65 and under and the over 65s.
+You can also find out about the complementary therapies, including acupuncture, that are covered by our cash plans.

 Thanks to the British Acupuncture Council for putting us in touch with Chantal Cooke.
 Visit the BAcC website to find out more about acupuncture, or to search for an approved acupuncturist in your area.